sockheadrps/AiMouseMovement/README.md

 TODO:
 1. Data validation in go (at least to enforce proper data structure before inserting into db)
-2. Media query? disallow data from touch screen devices
+2. Media query? disallow data from touch screen devices - DONE
 3. Env variables etc in go to remove sensitive data in repo
 4. Pull data from mongo into GAN training set files
 5. Train model
+6. Add a new endpoint, similar to the circle game that sends the cursor data to the server, which tests the movement behaviour against the GAN
+7. Write openCV program that:
+    1. Plays an upated version of the circle game, using pyinput or similar
+    2. Uses the GAN model to attempt to move the cursor in a human-like manner

 <br>